voxxlr/processor/README.md

 # Overview
 The Voxxlr processor converts input files into a format required by the voxxlr doc server.
 The pipeline is deployed using and thus requied the docker engine to be installed.
-Once that is done follow the instructions below to build and execute the processor.
+Follow the instructions below to build and execute the processor.

 ## building the docker image